open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

     C -> S: Authentication request for shareId of Capsule S --> C: Nonce for shareId end
-C -> C: Create \n authentication signature data
+C -> C: Create \n authentication data
 C -> A: Create signature on \n authentication data
 A -> R: Authorize eID use for signature generation
 R -> A: Authorized
-A --> C: Authentication signature loop for each CSS
+A --> C: Signature
+loop for each CSS
     C -> C: Create authentication token \n specific for a CSS server C -> S: Present token with \n authentication signature \n and request Capsule